Divorce Settlement Agreements In Texas: Issues That Must Be Settled

 After the issues that relate to your children, property division is arguably the most important element of your divorce.
 Texas is a community property state, which means that you and your spouse together own any property or assets that you acquired during your marriage (with some exceptions).
 This can make the property division element of your divorce especially complicated.
 The biggest piece of this puzzle for most divorcing couples is their home.
 An experienced Texas divorce attorney will help you hammer out an equitable division of your marital property that is in keeping with your best interests.

-If You’re Facing a Divorce, Contact a Katy, Texas, Divorce Lawyer Today
+If You’re Facing a Divorce, Contact a Texas, Divorce Lawyer Today

-Divorce is complicated, but Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., is here to help.
+Divorce is complicated, but Sugar Land divorce attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., is here to help.
 Mr. Vendt practices solution-based law, and he has the experience, skill, and compassion to help you resolve your divorce as equitably and efficiently as possible.
 Please contact or call our office at (832) 276-9474 to schedule an appointment today.